0xIbra/fsme/README.md

 fsme
 ====
-**File system** that allows you to handle huge amounts of files without draining the memory.
+**File system** that allows you to handle huge amounts of files without draining the memory,
-Particularly useful in serverless environments.
+particularly useful in serverless environments.

 Installation